kozmoz/node-dymo-printer/README.md

 - NPM v >= 6

-### Initialise
+### Initialize

-First install all required libraries.
+First install the required libraries.

-1. run `npm install`
-2run `npm run build`
+`$ npm install`

-### Demo
+### Demos

-Run `node index.js`
+The first demo tries to find the label printer and prints "Hello world!"

+`$ node demo1.js`

 ### Unit Tests

-Run `npm test` for unit tests.
+`$ npm test`

-## Dependencies
+## References and remarks

-* `jimp`: An image processing library for Node written entirely in JavaScript, with zero native dependencies.
+For image processing, this library makes use of `jimp`: An image processing library for Node written entirely in JavaScript, with zero native dependencies.

-Tested in Windows 10, macOS 11.6 and Ubuntu 21.4
+For Windows, it uses an executable named `RawPrint.exe` to write directly to a printer bypassing the printer driver.
+For details about this project, see [RawPrint](https://github.com/frogmorecs/RawPrint)

+The source code to list all printers in Windows, is borrowed from this project: [pdf-to-printer](https://github.com/artiebits/pdf-to-printer)

-DYMO LabelWriter 450
+DYMO LabelWriter 450 Series Printers Technical Reference Manual: https://download.dymo.com/dymo/technical-data-sheets/LW%20450%20Series%20Technical%20Reference.pdf